How to Clean White Marble in your Bathroom

 Should You Hire Someone?

-Some homeowners, after reading up on how to care for marble, question whether they are capable of doing the best job.
+After reading up on how to care for marble, some homeowners question whether they can do the best job.
 Fortunately, it’s generally not as difficult as it looks.
-When it comes to sealing or taking care of deep set-in stains, you might want to let someone else do the work, though.
+You might want to let someone else do the work when it comes to sealing or taking care of deep set-in stains.
 It depends on what you’re comfortable with and what you’re willing to pay for.
 Take the time to consider what you’re up against and whether you feel like you can get the job done yourself.
-It’s better to be safe, but unless you’ve got serious issues, general cleaning and maintenance aren’t too difficult to handle.
+It’s better to be safe, but general cleaning and maintenance aren’t too difficult to handle unless you’ve got serious issues.

 Shop Unique Vanities